 One purpose of dialogue is to communicate the backstory, background information and any facts that are necessary to the story.
-This is known as exposition.
+This is known as exposition through dialogue.
 It is all too easy to lump the majority of the exposition in the first few pages of your script but this gets the story off to a slow start from which it may not recover.
 It also lessens the opportunity for shocking revelations and plot twists towards the end of your screenplay.

 This means that you need to spread your exposition evenly throughout your screenplay.
 One of the best ways to do this is to include all the exposition necessary for the audience to understand the story…but no more.
 Anything that isn’t required to understand the story right away you can save for later on down the line.